-The EFC at UNC and the Alabama Department of Environmental Management conduct regular water and wastewater rates survey of nearly all rate-charging utilities across the state.
-Approximately 450 utilities across the state participated in surveys in 2014 and 2016.
-A survey for 2018 will be starting soon.
+The EFC at UNC and the Alabama Department of Environmental Management conducted water and wastewater rates survey of nearly all rate-charging utilities in the state in 2014, 2016, and 2018.
+The current Rates Dashboard displays rates that are effective as of January 1, 2019 for 519 utilities.